DyogenIBENS/SCORPIOS/doc/getting_started_usage.rst

 Example 1: Simple SCORPiOs run
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The only required Snakemake arguments to run SCORPiOs are :code:`--configfile` and the :code:`--use-conda` flag.
-Optionally, you can specify the number of threads via the :code:`--cores` option.
+The only required Snakemake arguments to run SCORPiOs are :code:`--configfile`, the :code:`--use-conda` flag and the :code:`--scheduler=greedy` option.
+You also need to specify the number of threads via :code:`--cores`.
 For more advanced options, you can look at the `Snakemake documentation <https://snakemake.readthedocs.io/en/stable/>`_.

 To run SCORPiOs on example data, go to the SCORPiOs root folder and run:

 .. prompt:: bash

-	 snakemake --configfile config_example.yaml --use-conda --cores 4
+	 snakemake --configfile config_example.yaml --use-conda --cores 4 --scheduler=greedy

 The following output should be generated: :code:`SCORPiOs_example/SCORPiOs_output_0.nhx`.